 The usual retirement age for all employees is 65, but it is not compulsory to terminate an employment contract when this age is reached.
 There are no specific age restrictions on managers or company directors.
 However, major Spanish companies are increasingly imposing age limits on company directors in accordance with good corporate governance rules (for example, the OECD (Organisation for Economic Co-operation and Development), Principles of Corporate Governance 2004, the Olivencia Code and the Aldama Code).
 This practice has not been affected by Spain's implementation of European provisions on age discrimination.

 There are no specific nationality restrictions on managers or company directors.

 There is no general requirement for an employment contract to be in writing, except for temporary contracts lasting for more than four weeks.

-If the contract is not in writing, employees must be provided with certain written particulars of employment, including details identifying the following matters (Royal Decree 1659/1998 24 July and Article 8.5, Workers' Statute):
+If the contract is not in writing, employees must be provided with certain written particulars of employment, including details identifying the following matters (Royal Decree 1659/1998 of the 24 July and section 8.5, Workers' Statute):